ot/semi_index/README.md

 * zlib
 * Boost >= 1.42

+Also, the library `succinct` has to be downloaded as a git submodule, so the following two commands have to be executed *before running cmake*:

+    $ git submodule init
+    $ git submodule update

 `json_select` and the performance tests also depend on MongoDB and JsonCpp, but their sources are included in the source tree so they don't need to be installed.